kathryn-avanade/Project-2/README.md

 ![Diagram](/devops.png?raw=true)

 **What I actually did**
 * After having problems with azure devops and function apps, I decided to run a simpler terraform script which created all app services and a database, this was quicker to write, debug and run.
+This script is in my master branch with the title 'main.tf', it generates 4 app services and an sql database within the same location and resource group.
 * I used github actions instead to deploy the app, as I had problems with azure devops.

 **Results**